 Care Ring earns national recognition for efforts aimed at managing type 2 diabetes and CVD risk.

-CHARLOTTE, NC — Care Ring has received the American Heart Association’s Target: Type 2 Diabetes℠ Participation Award for implementing quality improvement measures addressing the relationship between diabetes and cardiovascular disease in outpatient settings.
+CHARLOTTE, NC — Care Ring has received the American Heart Association’s Target: Type 2 Diabetes℠ Participant Award for implementing quality improvement measures addressing the relationship between diabetes and cardiovascular disease in outpatient settings.

-“More than 30 million Americans live with diabetes and cardiovascular disease is the leading cause of death for people living with type 2 diabetes,” said Gregg C. Fonarow, MD, FAHA, volunteer expert from the American Heart Association and chief of the UCLA Division of Cardiology, director of the Ahmanson-UCLA Cardiomyopathy Center, and co-director of UCLA’s Preventive Cardiology Program.
-“Organizations that participate in programs like this help raise awareness of the link between diabetes and cardiovascular disease and can improve the patient outcomes.
-We are pleased to recognize Care Ring for their commitment to quality care.”
+“More than 37 million Americans live with diabetes, and cardiovascular disease is the leading cause of death for people living with Type 2 diabetes,” said Howard Haft, M.D., MMM, CPE, FACPE, volunteer expert for the American Heart Association and executive director of the Maryland Primary Care Program, in Baltimore.
+“Organizations that participate in programs like this help raise awareness of the link between diabetes and cardiovascular disease and can improve patient outcomes.
+We are pleased to recognize Care Ring for its commitment to quality care.”

 How is Care Ring helping patients manage their diabetes?

 Nearly 3 out of 4 (74%) Type 2 diabetes patients served by Care Ring have their diabetes under fair control (A1C levels of <9%), and are working towards having A1C levels of <7%.